dasoe/ofxUltralight/README.md

 * *example-basic-CPU* shows how to use in general.
 * *example-communication-GUI* shows how to do communication between Broser (JS) and OF, both directions.

-### Just started branch "gpu".
-It will not work for quite some time.

 ## Installation